-The family later moved to Lerdo and then to Torreón (Coahuila) where Paul Fischer died in 1932.
+The family later moved to Lerdo and still later to Torreón (Coahuila) where Paul Fischer died in 1932.

 Fischer painted watercolors for pleasure and was completely self-taught.
-Painting was clearly his passion and he made preliminary sketches for his paintings during the family’s vacation trips in various parts of Mexico.
-He rarely dated his paintings, but Fischer is known to have painted scenes not only of Durango, but also of Mexico City, Cuernavaca, Cuautla (dated 1897), Puebla, Oaxaca, and Chapala.
+Painting was clearly his passion, He made preliminary sketches for his paintings during the family’s vacation trips to various parts of Mexico.
+Fischer rarely dated his paintings, but is known to have painted scenes in numerous states, including Durango, Mexico City, Cuernavaca, Cuautla (dated 1897), Puebla, Oaxaca, and Chapala.

-It is not known for sure when Fischer painted his two small watercolors of Chapala, though they were probably painted at roughly the same time.
+It is not known for sure when Fischer painted his small watercolors of Chapala, though they were probably all painted at roughly the same time.
 The first is a view of the lakeshore and fishing boats, as seen from west of Chapala, looking back towards the main church.
-(This painting is incorrectly attributed on several art websites–presumably because of the coincidence of name–to Danish painter Paul Gustave Fischer (1860-1934), though there is zero evidence that the Danish Paul Fischer ever visited Mexico.)
+[Note: This painting is incorrectly attributed on several art websites–presumably because of the coincidence of name–to Danish painter Paul Gustave Fischer (1860-1934), though there is zero evidence that the Danish Paul Fischer ever visited Mexico.]

 Fischer’s landscapes are keenly observed and painstakingly executed, with exquisite details and a wonderful grasp of color.
 Fischer signed most of his paintings simply “PF” though on occasion he used “P. Fischer”.
 He often gave his paintings as gifts, and there appears to be little evidence that he sold any of his works, but his outstanding watercolors became quite well known.

-One of Fischer’s paintings forms part of the SURA (formerly ING) collection in Mexico.
-This painting was included in a touring exhibition entitled “Horizontes.
-Pasión por el paisaje”, shown in Guadalajara and several other cities, from 2005 to 2010.
-The biography of Fischer attached to the SURA collection in Mexico says that the artist held his first exhibition in El Paso in 1910, though the precise location is not given.
-Certainly, however, in April 1926, an exhibition of Fischer’s work was held in the Woman’s Club of El Paso.
+A Fischer painting in the SURA (formerly ING) collection in Mexico was included in a touring exhibition entitled “Horizontes.
+Pasión por el paisaje,” which showed in Guadalajara and several other cities, from 2005 to 2010.
+The biography of Fischer attached to the SURA collection in Mexico says that he held his first exhibition in El Paso in 1910.
+The precise location is unclear.
+In April 1926 an exhibition of his work was held in the Woman’s Club of El Paso.

-Over the years, the El Paso Museum of Art in El Paso, Texas, has amassed a significant collection of his works.
-The Museum hosted a showing, with catalog, in September-October 1963, entitled: An Exhibition of Watercolors by Pablo Fischer, 1864-1932.
+The El Paso Museum of Art, El Paso, Texas, has amassed a significant collection of his works, and hosted a showing, with catalog, in September-October 1963, entitled: An Exhibition of Watercolors by Pablo Fischer, 1864-1932.
 Several members of the artist’s family attended the opening reception.
 Prior to the exhibition, the museum asked local residents for the loan of any Pablo Fischer paintings in their possession, since “The painter was very popular in this area about 50 years ago.”
 It is believed that some of his paintings were brought to the El Paso area by his son.

-Painting must run in the family since two direct descendents – Lilia Fischer-Ruiz, who paints under the pseudonym Rhiux A. and her daughter Liliana – have also both become successful professional artists.
+Painting must run in the family since two direct descendants – Lilia Fischer-Ruiz, who paints under the pseudonym Rhiux A. and her daughter Liliana – have also both become successful professional artists.